andrewcbuensalida/puppeteer-node-random-star-wars/readme.md.txt

-but i think above is just a log had to do the kitchen sink method in stop script setting port in server.js to 80 doesnt work
+but i think above is just a log had to do the kitchen sink method in stop script setting port in server.js to 80 doesnt work to remove the :5000 at the end of the url, have to point a url to that one, which ive done. now trying something else.